namoopsoo/learn-citibike/notes/2020-08-17-bundle-glue.md

 ```

 #### Ok so what is missing?
-* What is the top model?
+* What the top model per above, is `i=1187`
+* make an end to end predict script using these bundles
+* and make a bundle that includes both preproc plus model bundle